 "I dunno.
 I just found it sitting here on the windowsill."

 They probably figured out instantly what had happened, but I had climbed on one of the horses and missed the dénouement.

 Fairly typical for someone with my short attention span.

 The game went on and the incident was relegated to an amusing side note in a (with the exception of the broken window) very fun afternoon.

-It was years before I figured out exactly what had happened.
+It was years before I figured out exactly what had actually happened.

-Don't know why it took me so long to figure out . . .
+I'll leave you to figure it out . . .